ruandersMSFT/Compliance/compliance/assurance/assurance-pre-employment-screening.md

 The personnel screening practices for Microsoft 365 align with Microsoft's corporate standards and National Institute of Standards and Technology (NIST) controls for personnel screening.
 Microsoft staff who require access to the following are subject to the Microsoft Personnel Screening Standard:

-- Physical access to datacenters, colocations, secured rooms, cages, server racks, or edge sites that provide the infrastructure supporting online services for government or commercial cloud customers.
+- Physical access to datacenters, co-locations, secured rooms, cages, server racks, or edge sites that provide the infrastructure supporting online services for government or commercial cloud customers.
 - Logical access to government or commercial cloud customer data provided through specific managed environments.
 - Network management access to devices and services that transport or store government or commercial cloud customer data.